sswatson/rai-snowflake-demo-app/README.md

 ### Downloading

+*Note: this application delivers Act 2 (Graph Visualization) and Act 3 (Optimization).
+If you only want Act 2, first navigate to this branch and then continue with the instructions below: [https://github.com/sswatson/rai-snowflake-demo-app/tree/act-2-only](https://github.com/sswatson/rai-snowflake-demo-app/tree/act-2-only).*

 Start by clicking the green "Code" button above and select "Download ZIP" to download this repo.
 Unzip the directory on your local machine.

 ### Running the demo - Windows